Ammunition: Artillery

-Artillery shells are ammunition that is designed to be fired from artillery which has an effect over long distances, usually indirectly (i.e., out of sight of the target).
+Artillery shells are ammunition that is designed to be fired from artillery, which has an effect over long distances, usually indirectly (i.e., out of sight of the target).
 There are many different types of artillery ammunition, but they are usually high-explosive and designed to shatter into fragments on impact to maximize damage.
-The fuze used on an artillery shell can alter how it explodes or behaves so it has a more specialized effect.
+The fuze on an artillery shell can alter how it explodes or behaves, giving it a more specialized effect.
 Common types of artillery ammunition include high explosive, smoke, illumination, and practice rounds.
 Some artillery rounds are designed as cluster munitions.
-Artillery ammunition will almost always include a projectile (the only exception being demonstration or blank rounds), fuze and propellant of some form.
-When a cartridge case is not used, there will be some other method of containing the propellant bags, usually a breech-loading weapon; see Breechloader.
+Artillery ammunition will almost always include a projectile (the only exception being demonstration or blank rounds), fuze, and propellant of some form.
+When a cartridge case is not used, another method of containing the propellant bags is used, usually in a breech-loading weapon; see Breechloader.